python-elective-kea/fall2023/source/notebooks/installation.md

    * Python 3.11.3 (or another version)
 ```
 10. This will create a '.venv' in your folder, which is a virtual python installation with the dependencies needed for running the projekt.
+11. In the future, if needed, choose this .venv environment as your environment when running your code in this repsitory.

 ### The code and exercises files the rest of this semester
 In the future, this is how you should work on the files and exercises given to you in teachings.